Graph Neural Networks with Heterophily: Introduction

 We summarize the main contributions as follows: \begin{itemize} \item \textbf{Heterophily Generalization of GNNs}.
 We describe a generalization of GNNs to heterophily settings by incorporating a compatibility matrix $\mH$ into GNN-based methods, which is learned in an end-to-end fashion.

 \item \textbf{\method{} Framework}.
 We propose \method{}, a novel approach that directly models and learns the class compatibility matrix $\mH$ in GNN-based methods.
-This formulation gives rise to many advantages including better interpretability, effectiveness for graphs with either homophily or heterophily, and for graphs with or without node features.
+This formulation gives rise to many advantages including better effectiveness for graphs with either homophily or heterophily, and for graphs with or without node features.
+We release \method{} at {\url{https://github.com/GemsLab/CPGNN}}.

 \item \textbf{Comprehensive Evaluation}.
-We conduct extensive experiments to compare the performance of \method{} with baseline methods under a more \emph{realistic} experimental setup by using significantly fewer training data comparing to previous works which address heterophily.
-These experiments demonstrate the effectiveness of incorporating the heterophily matrix $\mH$ into GNN-based methods. \end{itemize}
+We conduct extensive experiments to compare the performance of \method{} with baseline methods under a more \emph{realistic} experimental setup by using significantly fewer training data comparing to the few previous works which address heterophily~\cite{pei2019geom,zhu2020beyond}.
+These experiments demonstrate the effectiveness of incorporating the compatibility matrix $\mH$ into GNN-based methods. \end{itemize}